Back to Blog

 What is this EFT and why is it so helpful for couples?

 EFT was founded by Dr Sue Johnston in the 1980s and the model continues to be developed and refined to this day.
-It is based on the premise that we each have our own way of dealing with conflict and emotions, which most likely originate from a combination of our gender, our upbringing and our past relationship experiences.
-Out of the context of an intimate relationship, these coping strategies are often successful, but when in a relationship, these ways of coping can trigger our partner’s own strategies which often clash, causing friction and disconnect.
+So much so that there are now three models sitting under the EFT umbrella: Emotionally Focused Couples Therapy (EFCT), Emotionally Focused Family Therapy (EFFT), and Emotionally Focused Individual Therapy (EFIT).
+It is based on the premise that we each have our own way of dealing with attachment disconnect, conflict, and emotions, which most likely originate from a combination of factors including culture, gender, our early life experiences, and our past relationship experiences.
+Out of the context of a close relationship, these coping strategies are often successful, but within romantic and family relationships, these ways of coping can trigger our partner’s or family member's own strategies which often clash, causing friction and disconnect.

 Take Bob and Vicky, for example.